Updated Mar 20, 2026

-Quinton and Smallbond addressed this by giving students reflection sheets along with their feedback on assignments, to be filled out during classroom time.
-Students were given two pages of carbon-imprinted paper with three questions, each of which was designed to get a particular response:
+Quinton and Smallbond addressed this by giving students reflection sheets alongside assignment feedback and asking them to complete the sheets during class time.
+Students received two pages of carbon-imprinted paper with three questions, each designed to prompt a different type of response:

-The authors found that, for each question, the general responses were:
+The authors found that the general responses to each question were:

-Based upon the work of Quinton and Smallbond, it is therefore recommended that:
+Based on the work of Quinton and Smallbond, it is recommended that:

 [1] Fairclough, N., Critical discourse analysis : the critical study of language.
 Language in social life series.
 1995: Longman.